jvandegroep/CreateADUser/README.md

 - JQuery
 - CSS

 Please note that the site makes use of a NodeJS backend web server running on Windows exposing the necessary API's to Active Directory.
-Node.edge is installed to make use PowerShell scripts.
+Node.edge is installed to make use PowerShell scripts and modules in order to connect AD.

 # Limitations
 - No SSL/TLS security